-Before I start sharing my thoughts on the today’s topic, let me ask you a couple of things:
+Before I start sharing my thoughts on today’s topic, let me ask you a couple of things:

 - Do you feel that the construction projects are getting more and more complex?

 - Are you experiencing the complexity of the work because of larger project teams?

 - Is the projects related risk greater than ever before?

 If the answer to the questions above is yes, then, you are aware that today’s project execution generates a humongous amount of information that needs to be processed.
 All this leads to the necessity of stable and disciplined management in order to avoid errors and the consequences.
 Even if you deployed some kind of software for project management, the question is: Do you have the right one or do you use its functionalities properly?

 Management Software Checklist

 In order to make the right analysis, I found a checklist that can help you.
 Here are the 10 signs that can show you if you need management software or not.
 Check them out:

 - Design issues are not detected on time and resolved right away

 - The documents which the project team is working with, are not updated or out of date.